davidem/Archimate/README.md

 - Added note to Interface elements.
 See here [for](https://github.com/archimatetool/archi/issues/1120#issuecomment-2657818729) more info.
 - Updated Full Framework
 - Added Core Framework
-- Retrofitted elemental view into Full Framework for cleared overview.
+- Retrofitted elemental view into Full Framework for clearer overview.
 And swapped Active and Behavior to match framework.
 - Some minor adjustments to the metamodel

 ## New